CouncilofLorien/counciloflorien.github.io/docs/cards/A/align-palantir.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > ***Sage only if a Palantir is in his company.*** Keep with the Palantir; bearer now has the ability to use the Palantir.
 If the Palantir is stored, this card is stored too.
-Discard _Align Palantir_ if the company carrying the Palantir moves.
-May not be duplicated on a given Palantir.
+Discard _Align Palantir_ if the company carrying the Palantir moves. <br>&ensp;Cannot be duplicated on a given Palantir.
 > >
 > > {: .fs-3 }
 > > _“‘...For this assuredly is the palantir of Orthanc from the treasury of Elendil, set here by the Kings of Gondor...’”_ ***---&#65279;LotRIII***